UK-IPOP/drug-extraction/README.md

-TODO: add strict flag to extract to only extract 1.0 matches of search terms
+TODOs:

-- **OR** should this be to only be 1.0 matches to drug names??
+- [ ] Refactor code out of cobra cmds into pkg

-TODO: refactor code out of cobra into pkg.utils
+- [ ] Handle all ignored errors

-TODO: Add support for slang (street names)
+- [ ] Add support for slang (street names)

-TODO: add windows support (file paths)
+- [ ] Add go-docs

-TODO: add go-docs
+  - [ ] Add info on how to install and use

-TODO: add info on how to install and how to use
+  - [ ] Create mkdocs site w/ quickstart and tutorial

-TODO: add command to format data?
+- [ ] Add more architecture support

-TODO: add more architecture support
+  - [ ] Use goreleaser

-- USE goreleaser
+  - [ ] Windows requires FilePath standardization